 Internship Process Overview

 Most internships are paid.
 Pay varies significantly by the type of organization, project and geographic location.
-The internship pay typically ranges from $1,500 to $5,000 per month, with competitive compensation around $2,500 to $3,500 per month.
+The internship pay typically ranges from $2,400 to $21,600 ($15 to $45 per hour).
 Some organizations, particularly those in private industry or targeting MBA/MPH students, pay significantly more.
-In cases where the organization cannot afford to pay, the field supervisors work with students to pursue potential funding sources.
+In cases where the organization cannot afford to pay, the field consultants work with students to pursue potential funding sources.